AarushMathad/researchpilot/README.md

 ## What it does

-One query in.
-One structured research package out.

-- **Query planning** — decomposes your topic into subtopics and targeted search queries using single-call chain-of-thought self-refinement
+- **Query planning** — decomposes your topic into subtopics and targeted search queries using a single-call chain-of-thought self-refinement
 - **Dual-source search** — queries Semantic Scholar and arXiv concurrently, deduplicates, and enriches arXiv papers with citation data
 - **Semantic ranking** — scores papers across four configurable dimensions (semantic relevance, citations, recency, venue quality) using local embeddings
 - **Batched summarisation** — structured per-paper analysis across contribution, methodology, findings, and limitations